vaimo/composer-patches/README.md

   }
 ```

 This will tell the patch applier to: (a) reset targeted/package; (b) apply 'example.patch' in project root.
+That means that the targeted file paths within example.patch should also target files relative to project root.

 Available cwd options: